egasimus/lude/doc/02_Language.md

 The following slices are available:

-* The `||` slice writes the full source.
+* The `||` slice writes the full source. from `x` frames into the source up to the end of the source.
 * The `|x:|` slice writes the part of the source from `x` frames into the source up to the end of the source.
 * The `|:y| slice writes the part of the source